jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 You are provided with some basic codes that allow you to explore the dataset.
 In the next sections, you will progressively extend this code.
 To explore the dataset you need to download :

 - [voc.py](https://raw.githubusercontent.com/jeremyfix/deeplearning-lectures/master/Labs/01-pytorch-object-detection/voc.py) : provides the torch dataset VOCDetection.
 Taken from [torchvision](https://www.github.com/pytorch/vision/tree/master/torchvision/datasets), because it is not yet installed in the latest release
-- [data.py](https://raw.githubusercontent.com/jeremyfix/deeplearning-lectures/master/Labs/01-pytorch-object-detection/data.py) : provides some usefull functions to create your pascal VOC datasets.
+- [data.py](https://raw.githubusercontent.com/jeremyfix/deeplearning-lectures/master/Labs/01-pytorch-object-detection/data.py) : provides some useful functions to create your pascal VOC datasets.

 The python code below shows you how to load your dataset.
 The function `data.make_trainval_dataset` is the one loading your data and gets few parameters.
 In this practical, we will play around with three important parameters **image_transform_params**, **target_transform_params** and **transform** :

-- **transform** : the operations to be operated on the images before feeding in the models.
+- **transform** : the operations to be applied on the images before feeding in the models.
 We will use this parameter when defining our first model in [Largest object detection](#largest_object_detection),
-- **image_transform_params** : this defines how the images are resized, this is dictionnary which can be one of :
+- **image_transform_params** : this defines how the images are resized, this is a dictionary which can be one of :
     - `{'image_mode': 'none'}` : keeps the original image size
-    - `{'image_mode'='shrink', output_image_size={'width':.., 'height': ..}}` : squeeze the image to fit in the provided dimensions
+    - `{'image_mode'='shrink', output_image_size={'width':.., 'height': ..}}` : squeezes the image to fit in the provided dimensions
-    - `{'image_mode'='crop'  , output_image_size={'width':.., 'height': ..}}` : center crop the image to fit in the provided dimensions
+    - `{'image_mode'='crop'  , output_image_size={'width':.., 'height': ..}}` : center crops the image to fit in the provided dimensions
 - **target_transform_params** :
     - `{'target_mode'='preprocessed'}` : the original labels slightly preprocessed
     - `{'target_mode'='largest_bbox', 'image_transform_params': dict}` : a mode you will implement in [Largest object detection/Preprocessing the targets](#preprocessing-the-targets)
-    - `{'target_mode'='all_bbox'    , 'image_transform_params': dict, 'num_cells': int}` : a mode you will implemented in [Multiple object detection/Preprocessing the targets](#preprocessing-the-targets-1)
+    - `{'target_mode'='all_bbox'    , 'image_transform_params': dict, 'num_cells': int}` : a mode you will implement in [Multiple object detection/Preprocessing the targets](#preprocessing-the-targets-1)